Where faith and learning come together.

 The U.S. Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all program and/or employment activities.)
 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.nscr.usda.gov/complaint filing cust.html, or at any USDA office, or call (866)632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington D.C.
 20250-9410, by fax (202)690-7442 or email program.intake@usda.gov.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800)877-8339 or (800) 845-6136 (Spanish).
 USDA is an equal opportunity provider and employer.

-• The second announcement is this Wednesday, February 18, 2026 an out of uniform day.
+The second announcement is this Wednesday, March 4, 2026 is an out of uniform day.
 Students may come out of uniform if they choose for $2:00 per student.
 Middle and High school students may wear abayas/thobes or traditional Islamically appropriate clothing only.

 As you all know, Wisconsin Department of Public Instruction (WDPI) did not issue its State Report Card last year.
 This was mainly because the WDPI was unable to get complete sets of data from most schools on student attendance and achievements due to COVID-19 and what it did (school closures, virtual learning & assessment, etc.).
 While many schools’ statuses have changed on the State Report Card (downward), that of Salam School persisted with an insignificant loss of 1.7 points (Salam’s 2020 Report registered 85.2).
 I would like to congratulate us all on such a feat.
 Please stay tuned for the 2022 Report Analysis and more good news overall.
 Salam School continues to deliver on the promises it has made to its constituents and grow in enrollment, physical capacity, technology, quality of education and above all, student achievements.